dmamakas2000/ipo/README.md

 We evaluate the performance of our modes using key metrics such as Precision, Recall, F1-score per class, PR-AUC (Precision-Recall Area Under Curve), and macro-averaging.
 PR-AUC.
 Learning curves are also provided to validate findings and ensure no overfitting occurs.
 Each experiment runs with five random seeds, selecting the seed with the highest PR-AUC score achieved across the development set.
 The training set is balanced via undersampling to address the minority class (overpriced IPOs).
 While experiments were conducted with balanced and imbalanced training sets, only the best-performing models are presented in the results, with a note on which training approach was used.

 ### Experimental results
 The following table compares the best experiments from each family of models with the optimal baseline that uses pure financial indicators to classify IPOs (and achieved the highest macro-averaged PR-AUC score across all the baseline sections).
+We show the results across the development and test sets (dev/test).
 Details regarding the experimental results of each model are analyzed in the equivalent section of the final report.

 |                            |   **Baseline**  |     **BERT**    |  **Hier-BERT**  |    **Longformer**   |
 |----------------------------|:---------------:|:---------------:|:---------------:|:-------------------:|